rdk/p2rank/misc/tutorials/feature-setup.md

 You can selectively enable/disable certain features and sub-features with `-feature_filters` parameter.
 Filters are applied only to the features that are first enabled by `-features` parameter.
-If the value of `-feature_filters` is empty, all sub-features are used (i.e no filtering is applied).
+If the value of `-feature_filters` is empty, all sub-features are used (i.e. no filtering is applied).

 Examples of individual filters: